 At initial deployment the network is secured by consecutively securing nodes at the link layer, thus building a network of secured nodes.
-The Protocol for carrying Authentication for Network Access (PANA) Relay Element [RFC6345] in conjunction with PANA [RFC5191] provides a framework for network access and delivery of common link keys.
+The Protocol for carrying Authentication for Network Access (PANA) [RFC5191] with an Extensible Authentication Protocol (EAP) provides a framework for network access and delivery of common link keys.
+Several versions of EAP exist.
+ZigBee specifies the use of EAP-TLS [RFC5216].
+Wi-SUN HAN (Home Area Network) uses EAP-PSK [RFC4764], which also looks promising for building control at this moment.

-New approaches to initial security deployment are being developed in [I-D.kumar-dice-dtls-relay] and [I-D.richardson-6tisch--security-6top].
-Other initiatives are likely to emerge in the context of minimal intervention configuration.
-At this moment it is not clear what the final most widely deployed solution will be.
+New approaches to initial security deployment are being developed in [I-D.kumar-dice-dtls-relay] and initiatives are likely to emerge in the context of minimal intervention configuration.